Most PowerPoint presentations suck.

 Rick shares not only “why” most presentations suck, but also “how” to make them better.

 In fact, he wrote a highly rated book with exactly that in the title: Why Most PowerPoint Presentations SUCK; and How You Can Make Them Better.
-So I know he’s the right guy!As a special bonus, I’ll be giving away 3 copies of Rick’s book, 3 annual subscriptions to PowerPoint 365, and a discount to the annual Presentation Summit conference.
+So I know he’s the right guy!Download the free eBook with all 10 tips from this interview, plus 2 BONUS tips.

 Not only is Rick a popular presentation author, he’s also the organizer of the Presentation Summit, an elite conference that pulls together the top presentation minds in the world for 4 days.